Chained Oak

-The legend was adapted and fancifully elaborated to form the back-story for the ride Hex – the Legend of the Towers at the nearby Alton Towers theme park.
-The ride tells the tale of the old oak tree.
+The legend was the basis for Hex – the Legend of the Towers at the nearby Alton Towers theme park.

+In 2020, the Chained Oak was nominated for the Woodland Trust's Tree of the Year.

 Legend

 On an autumn night, the Earl of Shrewsbury was returning to his home at Alton Towers when an old woman suddenly appeared in the road ahead of his horse and coach.
 The coach stopped to find why she was there at which point the old woman begged for a coin.
 The Earl cruelly dismissed her, so the old woman stated that she would place a curse on him.
 The old woman told the Earl that for every branch on the Old Oak Tree that fell, a member of the Earl’s family would die.
 The Earl refused to listen and continued on his way.